jewelwilsonn/mcb185_homework/Unit0/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+ Atted class on Tuesday
+	+ Attend class on Thursday
+	+ Introduced myself to someone I didn't know
+	+ Copied/followed along with demonstrator on my laptop
 - Week 2
+	+ Attend class on Tuesday
+	+ Copied/ Followed along with demonstrator on my laptop
+	+ I went to office hours
+	+ I went to class on Thursday
+	+ I met Ryan on Thursday

 - Week 3
 - Week 4
 - Week 5